3choff/FastWhisperAPI/README.md

 ```
 The environment variable is unnecessary if only the CPU is available.

-The application will begin running at `http://localhost:8000`.
+The application will begin running at `http://localhost:8000` if the port was not specified, or at `http://localhost:PORT_NUMBER` if a different port was specified.

 To authenticate API requests, set the API key to "dummy_api_key" in your environment.